-- (a) A provision is recognised when the Company has a present obligation as a result of past events and it is probable that an outflow of resources will be required to settle the obligation, in respect of which a reliable estimate can be made.
+- a A provision is recognised when the Company has a present obligation as a result of past events and it is probable that an outflow of resources will be required to settle the obligation, in respect of which a reliable estimate can be made.
 Provisions (excluding gratuity and compensated absences) are determined based on management's estimate required to settle the obligation at the Balance Sheet date.
 When appropriate, the time value of money is material, provisions are discounted using a current pre-tax rate that reflects, when appropriate, the risks specific to the liability.
 When discounting is used, the increase in the provision due to the passage of time is recognised as a finance cost.
-These are reviewed at each Balance Sheet date and adjusted to reflect the current management estimates. - (b) Contingent liabilities are disclosed in respect of possible obligations that arise from past events, whose existence would be confirmed by the occurrence or non occurrence of one or more uncertain future events not wholly within the control of the Company.
-A contingent liability also arises, in rare cases, where a liability cannot be recognised because it cannot be measured reliably. - (c) Contingent assets are disclosed where an inflow of economic benefits is probable.
+These are reviewed at each Balance Sheet date and adjusted to reflect the current management estimates. - b Contingent liabilities are disclosed in respect of possible obligations that arise from past events, whose existence would be confirmed by the occurrence or non occurrence of one or more uncertain future events not wholly within the control of the Company.
+A contingent liability also arises, in rare cases, where a liability cannot be recognised because it cannot be measured reliably. - c Contingent assets are neither recognised nor disclosed in the financial statements.